List of Rurouni Kenshin characters: Geezer

 Watsuki based Geezer off of an empty milk can who is a character in "Now go, Robot!," a story by Makoto Ōishi.
 The motif of the entire plotline involving Kenshin in the Fallen Village is based on that same story, with it also taking influence from the comic Silver Surfer by Moebius.
 Watsuki used no design model for Geezer.
 He was created simply based on the attributes; homeless, "an unusual personality," and not easily showing his true thoughts.
-Afterwards, Watsuki noticed that Geezer was very similar to Grandpa Bob in Bøy by Haruto Umezawa.
+Afterwards, Watsuki noticed that Geezer was very similar to Grandpa Bob in Hareluya II Boy by Haruto Umezawa.